 The list of your favorite activities appears when you press START from the watch face, and it provides quick access to the activities you use most frequently.
-The first time you press START to start an activity, the watch prompts you to select your favorite activities.
 You can add or remove favorite activities at any time.

 - 1 Hold MENU. - 2 Select Activities & Apps.